Peter Sullivan ‘not angry’ as murder conviction quashed after 38 years in prison

 “We feel sorry for the Sindalls, and it’s such a shame this has had to happen in the first place.”

-Mr Sullivan, who is now set to be released from prison, attended the hearing via video link from HMP Wakefield and wept and held his head in his hands as his conviction was quashed.
+Mr Sullivan, who was released from prison later on Tuesday after the judgment, attended the hearing by videolink from HMP Wakefield and wept and held his head in his hands as his conviction was quashed.

 His family members, sitting in the public gallery of the court, were emotional as the decision was given, with his sister Kim Smith tearfully declaring: “We’ve done it.”